-- Departments will receive: \$1,000 per course + \$50 per enrollment - An additional \$500 per course for every course on the "High Impact" report. - Actual TA, Tutor, and Reader payroll expenses will be funded for undergraduate Summer Session courses. - Instructor compensation has increased to 11% annual salary for a 4-unit course.
-Summer Session will continue to fund actual instructor payroll expenses.

-For more information regarding the Incentive Program, please contact Lisa Bargabus at lbargabus@ucsd.edu.
+- Academic Affairs is continuing the Department Incentive Package, which funds departments based on the number of undergraduate courses and student enrollments.
+Departments will receive: - \$1,000 per course + \$50 per enrollment - An additional \$500 per course for every course on the "High Impact" report. - For more information regarding the Incentive Program, please contact Lisa Bargabus at summer-payroll@ucsd.edu. - b.
+Reminder that if your department hires more TAs/Tutors/Readers and/or Instructors to accommodate more students off the waitlists, Summer Session will reimburse those payroll expenses. - c.

-- b.
 Students enroll in another course while waiting to move off a waiting list.
-The better we manage waitlists, the more we can reduce the number of students waiting to drop a course. - c.
+The better we manage waitlists, the more we can reduce the number of students waiting to drop a course. - d.
 Financial Aid requirements are minimum enrollment of 6 units over the summer.
-Students on a waitlist do not qualify to apply to financial aid.
-It is common practice for students to enroll in a course they do not intend to keep, and are using the course to meet the minimum required for financial aid until they move off a waitlist.
-The faster a student is moved off a waitlist, the sooner actual enrollment will be confirmed. - d.
-Student enrollment Roller Coaster: - The tuition payment is due one-week before a session begins. - If a student doesn't pay fees in full, student enrollment is cancelled for nonpayment. - Students can add themselves back into a course during the first week of sessions 1 & 2. - Students can drop courses the first week with a full refund. - e.
-Cancellation deadlines for unpaid student enrollment accounts: Nonpayment cancellation dates (see Guidebook for waitlist calendar)
+Students on a waitlist do not qualify to apply for financial aid.
+It is common practice for students to enroll in a course they do not intend to keep and are using the course to meet the minimum required for financial aid until they move off a waitlist.
+The faster a student is moved off a waitlist, the sooner actual enrollment will be confirmed. - e.
+Student enrollment Roller Coaster: - The tuition payment is due one-week before a session begins. - If a student doesn't pay fees in full, student enrollment is cancelled for nonpayment. - Students can add themselves back into a course during the first week of Sessions 1 & 2. - Students can drop courses the first week with a full refund. - f.
+Cancellation deadlines for unpaid student enrollment accounts: Nonpayment cancellation dates (see calendar for more details):

-Session 1 Session 2 Special Session Date June 28 August 2 June 27
+Session 1 Session 2 Special Session June 27 August 1 June 26